sumitbehal/Intradaytop10/README.md

 Intra-Day top 10 share to take trade on the basis of Volatility in Indian share Market.
 Uses python to code, and freely available data on NSC india website.

-This script works on simple last day volatility report from NSC india website and provide the best stock to be pick for the next day.
+This script works on simple last day volatility report from NSE india website and provide the best stock to be pick for the next day.

 Can be used as a learning purpose: